databubs/Cyclists_2023/README.md

+# Introduction
+Hey!
+My names Bobby and Im currently enrolled in the last chapter on Coursera for "Google Data Analytics Professional Certificate", This is the start of my porfolio for my case studies!
+You can contact me at "CHIENG@LIVE.CA for any questions"

 # Cyclistic Bike-Share Analysis
 # Overview
 This project analyzes the bike-share data from Cyclistic, a fictional bike-share company in Chicago.
 The goal of the analysis is to better understand how Cyclistic's customers are using the bikes and identify trends and patterns in their behavior.